SamirTalwar/monospacedmonologues.com/content/posts/2016-02-01--a-middle-ground-between-checked-and-unchecked-exceptions.md

         ...
     }

 No exception.
 But that's a different interface, right?
-Of *course* the [`SafeSerializer`][com.noodlesandwich.rekord.serialization.SafeSerializer] wouldn't throw an exception.
+Of _course_ the [`SafeSerializer`][com.noodlesandwich.rekord.serialization.safeserializer] wouldn't throw an exception.
 Well, here it is:

     public interface SafeSerializer<R> extends Serializer<R, ImpossibleException> {
         @Override